JS-RML/ddh_hardware/README.md

 ### Calibrate Encoders

 Here we calibrate the zero position of the magnet.
-Mount the actuator on the calibration stand and install the calibration arm onto the actuator following the diagram
+Mount the actuator on the calibration stand and install the calibration arm onto the actuator according to the diagram

 ![calibration-stand](images/motor-calib-stand.png)